 According to the Association of British Insurers, water damage is usually covered in your building insurance policy under Escape of Water.
 This can include burst pipes, leaking appliances, or an overflowing toilet.
 Escape of water damage is one of the most common types of domestic insurance claims, with insurance companies average insurance paying out £1.8 million every day for water damage in domestic properties.

 Understanding your homeowner’s insurance policy is critical.
-Some policies might cover the damage caused by burst pipes but not the cost of replacing them.
+Some policies might cover the damage caused by a burst pipe in your house but not the cost of replacing them.
 Familiarise yourself with the specifics of your policy and know whom to contact in case of an emergency.

 To give yourself the best chance of having your claim accepted, you should: